ThongWan1706/IP_Project/README.md

 - For our game in order to restrict the player walking area, we implemented airwall at 4 areas of the map, but sometime the player can walk pass the airwall barrier as it's not long enough.

 # FSM Diagrams
-- The FSM diagrams pictures are located in the FSM Diagram Folder (add link)
+- The FSM diagrams pictures (.jpeg) are located in the FSM Diagram Folder (https://github.com/ThongWan1706/IP_Project/tree/main/Assets/FSM%20diagrams)

 # Implementations of AIs
 For our team, each of us handled one section of AI througout the gameplay: